-- For certain employer accounts, if you are still working beyond age 70-1/2, no RMD is necessary — but make sure the account you think qualifies for this exception actually does.
+- For certain employer accounts, if you are still working beyond age 70-1/2, no RMD from the employer account is necessary — but make sure the account you think qualifies for this exception actually does.
 For example, if you and/or your immediate family own a total of more than 5% of the company, the still working exception does not apply.
 It also does not apply to company plans from prior employers; in other words, it only applies to the plan of the employer for whom you are still working.
 The exception also does not apply to SEP IRAs and SIMPLE IRAs, even if you are still working for the employer who sponsors the plan.
 If you continue to work past age 70-1/2, your Required Beginning Date then becomes April 1st of the year following your retirement.
 This means that in the unfortunate instance that someone passes away while working past age 70-1/2, they never reach their RBD and therefore an RMD is not due from the account before it can be passed to the beneficiary.
 Under normal circumstances, if the account owner passes away after their RBD, then the RMD must be taken from the account before it is rolled over (by the spouse) or inherited by the beneficiary.

 - If you want to take advantage of a Roth IRA conversion or IRA rollover after you reach 70-1/2, you must first take your RMD for that year — RMDs are not eligible for conversion or rollovers.
 Also, the first money out of a retirement account subject to an RMD in a year is considered an RMD distribution, so your entire RMD for that year must be withdrawn before executing the conversion or rollover.

 - While your account custodian is required to calculate or offer to calculate your RMD for you, they are not actually required to calculate it correctly (in other words, the responsibility is yours, and telling the IRS that the custodian made a mistake will not be a successful defense).